 The board operates in a way that allows the organization to achieve its mission effectively and efficiently.

 - Board meetings

 Board members ensure that the organization has the necessary resources to sustain its work over time.
 For many boards, this involves an active role in fundraising, often with the help of staff.

 - Link: How to play the Boards in Gear Game (yes, a board game!)

 - Boards in Gear Game Board (tiled version)

 - Boards in Gear Game Board (17×17)

-- Boards in Gear webinar, presented by Virginia Lang and Nancy Bacon (90-minute captioned video)
+- Boards in Gear webinar, presented by Pamela Oakes (90-minute captioned video, April 2021)

 Spend 5 minutes learning about a board topic!
 Purpose mapping is a two-part series.